Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 22) Temporal Dead Zone (TDZ) in JavaScript -

-23) automatic return - in JS, when we use an arrow function, if we are using a  single code, then we do not need to write "return" .
+23) automatic return - in JS, when we use an arrow function, if we are using a  single code, then we do not need to write "return".

 24) prefix and postfix